A Year in the Life of Logo

-I joined the Biomedical Discovery and Commercialization (BDC) program here at McMaster.
+This year, I joined the Biomedical Discovery and Commercialization (BDC) program here at McMaster.
+The program blends discovery and commerce.
 I am a part of the third BDC class ever, so I am excited to become an early example of the successes that graduates of this program can achieve.

 This also means there will be a lot of time spent studying in the McMaster University Student Centre (MUSC)!

 I appreciate the support I have received